Frequently asked questions

 How much does ClientPulse cost?

-Three monthly plans: Solo $59 · Pro $199 · Agency $799.
+Three monthly plans: Starter $99 · Pro $299 · Agency $799.
 Annual billing gives you two months free on every tier.
 The Aurora Agency Suite — ContentPulse Agency + ClientPulse Agency bundled — is $999/mo (vs $1,398 stacked).

 Each tier raises the number of clients you can track, the data retention window, the health-score refresh cadence, agency seats, and API/MCP access.
-Solo tracks 3 clients; Pro tracks 10; Agency is unlimited.
+Starter tracks 10 clients (with $10/client overage); Pro tracks 50 (same overage); Agency is unlimited with no overage.
 Full matrix on the pricing page.

 Can I cancel anytime?